 Mildly Military: Discussed if you have Ken and Gabby rejoin the crew.
 Engineer Adams, who unlike Ken and Gabby did not leave the Alliance to enlist with Cerberus, will praise both of their skills, but he will comment that Ken needs to learn to keep his mouth shut, and that he needs to remind Ken about proper military procedure and the chain of command.

-Mind Screwdriver: Minor example, but Mass Effect 3 finally clears up the mystery surrounding Keiji's greybox in Kasumi's loyalty mission, answering what information could be so important that it could start a war if it got out: the information is about a "black ops" raid that the Alliance conducted on the batarians.
+Mind Screwdriver: Mass Effect 3 finally clears up the mystery surrounding Keiji's greybox in Kasumi's loyalty mission in Mass Effect 2, answering what information could be so important that it could start a war if it got out: the information is about a "black ops" raid that the Alliance conducted on the batarians.
 That could have started a war if the batarians had found out about it.

 Mini Game Zone: The Silversun Strip from the "Citadel" DLC.
 It has an arena, an arcade, a casino and a customizable apartment.
 And dozens of opportunities to interact with squadmates.